 In this case, questions for the Product Owner might include:

 - What information should be collected to allow a user to register?

 - Where does this information need to be collected/delivered?

 - Can the user pay online as part of the registration process?

 - Does the user need to be sent an acknowledgment?

-The issues and ideas raised in this Q and A session are captured in the story’s acceptance criteria.
+You capture the issues and ideas raised in this Q and A session in the story’s acceptance criteria.

 Acceptance criteria define the boundaries of a user story, and are used to confirm when a story is completed and working as intended.